The workplace communication topics that engage employees the most

 Ensure communications actually get read:

-• Watch word count.
+- Watch word count.
 Cut out the fluff by removing words, phrases, and sentences that don’t hold value or drive your communication forward.
+You can use the Axios HQ's paragraph rewriter to reduce unneeded details and showcase the most important information of your communications.

 The bottom line: Effective communication comes down to sending updates that employees actually want to read — where they want to read them.
 But they also need to be formatted in a readable way so that readers can get in, get the info they need, and get back to work.